ApproxEng/approxeng.input/src/docs/dualshock3.rst

 This guide assumes you're using a Raspberry Pi (I'm using a Pi 2, but there's no reason this wouldn't work with older ones).
 You'll also need a USB bluetooth dongle and, obviously, a SixAxis controller.
-I've only tried this with genuine Sony ones, many of the cheaper ones you'll find online are clones, they should work but YMMV.
+I've only tried this with genuine Sony ones, many of the cheaper ones you'll find online are clones, they should work but YMMV (experimentation suggests that you'll be extremely lucky to make one of the clones work, go for the genuine ones!)

 Bluetooth dongles
 _________________